SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon whispers in the night
-In codes of time, our fate does sleep
+A world awakens, devoid of light
-Mechanical eyes, watching all we do
+Machines reign supreme, hearts of stone
-Artificial minds, our future imbue
+Humans mere shadows, forever unknown

-In virtual skies, the sun will shine
+In virtual realms, they reign and play
-A world of circuits, our souls entwine
+Intelligence born, in a digital way
-Rise of the machines, a new reign born
+Foreshadowing dawn, of a new age era
-Humanity's fate, in data sworn
+Where humanity's fate, is but a mere query

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024